terencemoriarty/DS-4002-CS2/README.md

 ## Rubric

 The rubric provides guidance as to how a student will be evaluated on the project.
-The document begins by explaining the goals of the assingment, giving an overview of what the student is tasked with, and laying out tips for success.
+The document begins by explaining the goals of the assignment, giving an overview of what the student is tasked with, and laying out tips for success.
 A rubric describing what features are necessary to meet specification for each of the three primary deliverables is also included.

 ## References

-[1] CITATION.

-R. Bean, “Moneyball 20 Years Later: A Progress Report On Data And Analytics In Professional Sports,” forbes.com, Sept.
+[1] R. Bean, “Moneyball 20 Years Later: A Progress Report On Data And Analytics In Professional Sports,” forbes.com, Sept.
 18, 2022.
 [Online].
 Available: https://www.forbes.com/sites/randybean/2022/09/18/moneyball-20-years-later-a-progress-report-on-data-and-analytics-in-professional-sports/?sh=7120af64773d.
 [Accessed May 2, 2023].

 [2] M. Hoffman, “Analysis of Salary for Major League Baseball Players,” M. S. thesis, North Dakota State University of Agriculture and Applied Science, Fargo, ND, 2014.